kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 ## Design Principles - Choice

 ### *Emphasis on Difficult Choices & Problem Solving:*
-- The player should be thinking more than mindlessly grinding.
+- The player should be making decisions more than mindlessly grinding.
 When the game drifts into mere grind it is drifting away from Exile's minimum core and will struggle to achieve any of its objectives.
+- Grind is not the same as persistence or patience.
+- Grind tends to be mindless.
+Grind often results from mechanics that universally reward a behaviour, while artificially slowing it down. e.g. casting a spell 10000 times to earn points to level up.
+- Persistence comes from deciding to commit to an ambitious goal.
+The player is making a decision, and might re-evaluate that decision.
+- Patience comes from not being able to get everything exactly when you want it.
+Patience also involves decisions (Is it worth the wait?
+Do I have other options?)
+- Think of choices like a multi-dimensional possibility space.
+Those dimensions include: high vs low risk, high vs low reward, travel vs staying put, short vs long term, etc. e.g. a player might face a choice between  staying put with low risk and low reward vs traveling with high risk and high reward.
+- The best choices are between high contrast options, with unknown outcomes, and where solutions cannot be optimized or made habitual.

 ### *Choice-focused Realism:*
 - The game world should make you behave how you would in the real world.
 - Game content should be aim to be scientifically and historically accurate, but with the focus always on how the player interacts with that content.
 The player choices should be realistic.
 - This is not to be confused with pedantic realism. e.g. having 50 varieties of coal, to match every scientifically possible variety of coal.
 - In contrast to pedantic realism, choice-focused realism would emphasize the fact that coal is non-renewable, so compared with using wood you need to make different choices.
+- A game requires simplification.
+Therefore accuracy typically means avoiding obviously incorrect things more than getting every detail pedantically correct.

 ### *Choice Means the Freedom to Choose:*
 - Real ethical decision making requires confronting ethical ambiguity.
 That means no Black-n-White or simplistic Good vs Evil morality.